Heonapple/BMI-calculator/README.md

 # BMI-calculator
-This program calculates your BMI given your height and weight.
+This algorithm uses python and easygui library to calculate your BMI given your height and weight and then it gives you recommendations based on your BMI results.

+# Requirments
+python 3
+easygui

+# To use
+Just run the run.py file